 EMOTIONAL INHIBITION: The excessive inhibition of spontaneous action, feeling, or communication — usually to avoid disapproval by others, feelings of shame, or losing control of one’s impulses.
 The most common areas of inhibition involve: (a) inhibition of anger & aggression; (b) inhibition of positive impulses (e.g., joy, affection, sexual excitement, play); © difficulty expressing vulnerability or communicating freely about one’s feelings, needs, etc.; or (d) excessive emphasis on rationality while disregarding emotions.

 SELF-SACRIFICE: Excessive focus on voluntarily meeting the needs of others in daily situations, at the expense of one’s own gratification.
 The most common reasons are: to prevent causing pain to others; to avoid guilt from feeling selfish; or to maintain the connection with others perceived as needy .
 Often results from an acute sensitivity to the pain of others.
 Sometimes leads to a sense that one’s own needs are not being adequately met and to resentment of those who are taken care of.
 (Overlaps with concept of codependency.)

-I also improved in terms of my self-control, my fears of abandonment, my need for approval from others, my desire to inhibit what I am feeling emotionally and (to a lesser degree) my inclination to self-sacrifice and put others first.
+I also improved regarding my self-control, my fears of abandonment, my need for approval from others, my desire to inhibit what I am feeling and (to a lesser degree) my inclination to self-sacrifice and put others first.